“You are not under the Law of God” Exposed

 Because the carnal mind is enmity against God: for it is not subject to the law of God, neither indeed can be.
 So then they that are in the flesh cannot please God.
 (Rom 8:7-8 KJV)

 In other words, to be subject to the Law is to be under [the obedience of] the Law of God.
-The opposite is also true: to not be subject to the Law is to not be under the law of God.
+However, the opposite is also true: to not be subject to the Law is to not be under the law of God.

 Shaul is very clear here that the carnal mind, that is a metaphor for sinful nature, is hostility against YHVH.
 Therefore, what the apostle is saying here is this: “the fleshly mind is hostility against Elohim, because it [the fleshly mind] is not under the obedience to the Torah of Elohim.
 And those who are in the flesh [those who are not under the Torah] are unable to please Elohim.
 This is the plain reading of the text without any preconceived ideas and bias.

 Simply put, the apostle is saying that those who are in the flesh are not, and it is impossible to be under the Law.
-The second point he is making is that to please YHVH one must be under the Law.
+The second point he is making is that to please YHVH one must be under the Law, under His Torah.

 With this knowledge that those in the flesh are not under the Law, let us return to verse 1 and read it in the context.